-High-level input/output, such as the functions fscanf() and fprintf(), and the C++ object std::cout, are not target-dependent.
-However, the higher-level functions perform input/output by calling lower-level functions that are target-dependent.
-To retarget input/output, you can either avoid these higher-level functions or redefine the lower-level functions.
+The input/output library functions, such as the high-level fscanf() and fprintf(), and the low-level fputc() and ferror(), and the C++ object std::cout, are not target-dependent.
+However, the high-level library functions perform input/output by calling the low-level ones, which themselves call the system I/O functions, which are target-dependent.
+To retarget input/output, you can either avoid the high-level library functions or, below them, the system I/O functions, and then use them through the high-level library functions.